Centipede Class (Year 1) 2024 - 2025

 We will be having lots of fun learning through practical experiments and learning all about the famous scientist Charles Darwin

-This half-term will be studying History
+This half-term will be studying Geography

 Learning Ojectives:

-In PE this term, the children will be practising their
+In PE this term, the children will be practising their running skills.

 Your child will have 2 PE lessons each week.
 Please ensure they come into school in their PE kit on these days.
 Centipede Class will have PE on a Wednesday and Friday afternoon.